shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 > It must be clear from the explanation of this breakdown of work both that each student is responsible for
 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.
+> We plan on working on each task concurrently we will be using agile development to create tasks and active sprints.
+> The breakdown of the research below will give both students a comprehensive understanding.

 #### Student 1

 > *Student 1 should complete this section.*
+> Student 1 for the time being will be incharge of the research on debuggers and to inform student 2 on the information gathered.

 #### Student 2

 > *Student 2 should complete this section.*
+> Student 2 for the time being will be incharge of the research on Compilers and to inform student 1 on the information gathered.

 ## Example